yiisoft/validator/docs/guide/using-validator.md

 # Using validator

 Validator allows to check data in any format.
-Here are some of the most used cases.
+Here are some of the most common use cases.

 ## Data

 ### Single value

-In the simplest case the validator can be used to check a single value:
+In the simplest case, the validator can be used to check a single value:

 ```php
 use Yiisoft\Validator\Rule\HasLength;